EXPERT INSIGHT & TRUSTED REVIEWS

 Whether you are building a high-end desktop for gaming/overclocking, stream, editing, or other production, this case ticks all the boxes and has everything we think you’ll need plus more.

-2023 update: The 1000D is my undisputed top pick for 3 years running if you’re looking for a serious case at a very high budget.
-Unless you’re looking for a unique aesthetic (see below cases), the 1000D ticks pretty much every box I can expect even the most serious of builders to want, and no recent chassis has come close to taking its throne.
+2024 update: The 1000D is my undisputed top pick for 4 years running if you’re looking for a serious case at a very high budget.
+Unless you’re looking for a unique aesthetic (see below), the 1000D ticks pretty much every box I can expect even the most serious of builders to want, and no recent chassis has come close to taking its throne.

 If you love the look of the 1000D but $500 is too steep for you, the 7000D is an excellent substitute at around half the price.